Psychology Degrees, Schools, and Careers in Missouri

 The online psychology education providers that operate nationally usually tend to offer a variety of online psychology degrees at every level and also offer specialty degrees within the psychology field.
 If you are looking for an online doctoral degree in psychology, schools like Walden University, Keiser University Graduate School, and Capella University offer programs designed to help you accomplish that goal.
 And if you are just looking for a bachelor’s degree in the subject online, consider the University of Phoenix or Rocky Mountain College, which are just a few of the many schools that offer online bachelor’s degrees in psychology.

 Career Opportunities for Psychologists in Missouri

 There is another small modicum of good news for aspiring psychologists in Missouri as employment within the profession is expected to grow over the next decade, although not nearly at the same rate as some other states in the area.
-The Missouri Department of Economic Development estimates that between 2008 and 2018, employment of clinical, school, and counseling psychologists will grow about six percent, which is equivalent to approximately 110 jobs.
-There will be an estimated 60 job openings over the same period, an underwhelming number to be sure, but one that proves that opportunity is available for aspiring psychologists in Missouri.
+O*NET reports that between 2020 and 2030, employment of clinical, school, and counseling psychologists will grow about 7%, which is equivalent to approximately 120 jobs.
+There will be an estimated 130 job openings every year over the same period, an underwhelming number to be sure, but one that proves that opportunity is available for aspiring psychologists in Missouri.

 Psychologist Salary in Missouri